Purpose and Goal of Program

 The following issues and activities are NOT eligible for an Issues Mobilization grant:

 • Candidate Elections.
 Activities include, but are not limited to: research; polling; phone banks; voter contact; public relations; use of media; other activities undertaken in connection with or otherwise related to the support of, or opposition to, any candidate for elected office.
+However, such activities undertaken to support or oppose a public official recall election that is required by state or local law to be presented to voters as a ballot initiative, measure, question or otherwise as a non-candidate election are eligible for an Issues Mobilization grant.
 An Issues Mobilization Grant may be given to a 501(c)(4) organization provided the organization is not established for the purpose of supporting candidates or influencing candidate elections.

 • Electoral Mechanics.
 Activities include, but are not limited to: redistricting; voter ID or voter fraud laws; dates for state and local elections; term limits; the design and scheduling of primary and general elections; how members of local legislative bodies are elected (e.g., by district or at-large).